Lending terms: Offers, Loans, Transactions

 All loan-related transactions can be viewed under the Transactions tab.

-Interest ("Interest Transfer") is collected twice from the borrower and credited to the lender accordingly:
+Interest ("Interest Transfer") is collected from the borrower and credited to the lender accordingly:

 - Once when the loan offer becomes a loan, as first interest,

-- Once daily at 2200 UTC for as long as the loan stays in "opened" status, as daily interest.
+- Once daily at 2200 UTC for as long as the loan stays in "opened" status.

-"Interest Payment Fee" is 50% of Interest Transfer and is collected by Liquid from the lender whenever Interest Transfer is credited.
+An "Interest Payment Fee" of 50% is collected by Liquid from the lender whenever Interest Transfer is credited.
 The numbers shown in Gross Amount in the screenshot above are rounded up to 3 decimals.